-The mission of the Denton County Master Gardener Association is to educate Denton County residents about safe, effective and sustainable horticultural practices that promote development of healthy gardens, landscapes and communities.
-If you love gardening and would like to share your knowledge with others, the Denton County Master Gardener Association offers the opportunity to learn and to serve the community.
+The mission of the Denton County Master Gardener Association is to educate and engage county residents in the implementation of research-based horticultural and environmental practices that create sustainable gardens, landscapes, and communities.
+If you love gardening, want to learn more, and would like to share your knowledge with others, the Denton County Master Gardener Association offers the opportunity to learn and serve the community.

 How to Apply

-We will contact all applicants to schedule an interview, and letters of acceptance will be mailed.
-Please note that fees are not due until after you receive a letter of acceptance.
+Please note that tuition is not due until after you receive a letter of acceptance.